-Since much of society’s interactions have turned digital, many artists have embraced new ways to connect with their audience as well as the artistic community.
-Alina, for instance, has taken part in several online art initiatives including a DIY Art Market, online Instagram art galleries, and The Cool School‘s Lunch & Learn session: video call workshops.
+Since much of society’s interactions have turned digital, many artists have embraced new ways to connect with their audiences as well as the artistic community.
+Alina, for instance, has taken part in several online art initiatives including a DIY Art Market, online Instagram art galleries, and The Cool School‘s Lunch & Learn sessions of video call workshops.
 “For The Cool School I did two sessions: introduction to gouache and watercolor, and a general painting session which was really nice to feel a little less lonely.”

 Many artists experience a sense of urgency or pressure to carry on the creative process during quarantine.
-This can boost frustration and make creating and finding inspiration even more difficult.
-But Alina emphasizes that it’s important not to be so hard on oneself during those times: “I think my conclusion is to stay present, feel what you need to feel (it’s okay to be sad, mopey, feel like a complete potato), reach out to your friends and take it easy and be kind to yourself and others.
-I think when you are feeling healthy and happy, the creativity will come naturally and not out of guilt.”
+This can cause frustration, making it hard to find inspiration and hindering the artistic process.
+But Alina emphasizes that it’s important not to be so hard on oneself during those times.
+“I think my conclusion is to stay present, feel what you need to feel (it’s okay to be sad, mopey, feel like a complete potato), reach out to your friends and take it easy and be kind to yourself and others,” she said.
+“I think when you are feeling healthy and happy, the creativity will come naturally and not out of guilt.”